Apply to our Grant

 Who can write the referral letter?

 The referral letter should be written by a qualified professional such as a doctor, therapist, special education teacher, or other professional supporting your child’s autism treatment.
-Young adults may submit a letter from a Case Worker or someone similar who supports them.

 What if the item I want exceeds $1,000?

-Each grant may not exceed $1,000, including tax and shipping.
-If your requested item or service costs more than $1,000, you must first confirm with the vendor that they accept split payments, and then provide us with those details before applying.
+If your requested item or service costs more than $1,000, you must first confirm with the vendor that they accept split payments, and then provide us with those details before applying in writing.

-For siblings, grants may be combined for a single shared item (such as a trampoline or swing set).
 However, funds cannot be transferred between siblings or used to increase one child’s grant amount.

 What if there is no tax on the website for the item I want?